vijayrana177/fresher-machin-test/README.md

 ### "Contacts View" Screen

 For this page you will need to fetch this JSON [sample.json]() feed

+Refer to the [Contacts View](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen1.png) Screen

 - Save the Contact list data into the state
 - Display Contact list
+- On click delete icon it should be remove from contact list and local state.

+**Note:** local state means React state.

 ### "Add Contact" Screen

+Refer to the [Add Contact](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen2.png) Screen

 - You have to create a modal for **Add Contact**.
 - Add validation of all the fields.